-Strategic Goal 2: Build upon initial data and information to further increase understanding of the initial hazard findings of engineered nanomaterials.
+Strategic Goal 2: Expand understanding of the initial hazard findings of engineered nanomaterials.

-Intermediate Goal 2.1: Authoritative groups will issue guidance based on NIOSH research to prevent pulmonary toxicity from carbon nano-tubes and nanofibers, metal, and metal oxides.
+Intermediate Goal 2.1: Authoritative groups will issue guidance based on NIOSH research to prevent pulmonary toxicity from carbon nanotubes and nanofibers, metal, and metal oxides.

-Activity Goal 2.1.1: Conduct and publish results from toxicologic testing to determine the potential of various forms of carbon nanotubes and nanofibers, cerium, and other metals to have long-term pulmonary effects (fibrosis, lung cancer, mesothelioma).
+Activity/Output Goal 2.1.1: Conduct and publish results from toxicologic testing to determine the potential of various forms of carbon nanotubes and nanofibers, cerium, and other metals to have long-term pulmonary effects (fibrosis, lung cancer, mesothelioma).